-Option Description IP address Specify the IP address of the Websense Web Security Policy Server.
-Port Specify the port used by the Websense Web Security Policy Server.
+Policy Server IP address The IP address of the Websense Web Security Policy Server.
+This value is specified when Content Gateway is installed.
+Port The port used by the Websense Web Security Policy Server.
+The default port is 55806.
 Filtering Service IP address Specify the IP address of the Websense Web Security Filtering Service.
+This value is specified when Content Gateway is installed.
 Port Specify the port used by the Websense Web Security Filtering Service.
+The default port is 15868.
 Communication Timeout Specifies the timeout, in milliseconds, in which Policy Server and Filtering Service must respond before a communication timeout condition occurs and the Action for Communication Errors setting is applied.
-The default value is 5000 (5 seconds).
-Action for Communication Errors Permit traffic Permits all pages if communication with Policy Server or Filtering Service fails.
-Block traffic Bocks all pages if communication with Policy Server or Filtering Service fails.
+The default value is 5000 ms (5 seconds).
+Action for Communication Errors Permit traffic Permits all traffic if communication with Policy Server or Filtering Service fails.
+Block traffic Bocks all traffic if communication with Policy Server or Filtering Service fails.